+pens to be a deterministic function of a pretreatment variable L. In this case, we bold the $L \to A$ arrow to indicate determinism.
 The first component of consistency-well-defined interventions-means that the arrow from treatment A to outcome Y corresponds to a possibly hypothetical but relatively unambiguous intervention.
 In the causal diagrams discussed in this book, positivity is implicit unless otherwise specified, and consistency is embedded in the notation because we only consider treatment nodes with relatively well-defined interventions.
-Positivity is concerned with arrows into the treatment nodes, and well-defined interventions are only concerned with arrows leaving the treatment nodes.
+Note that positivity is concerned with arrows into the treatment nodes, and well-defined interventions are only concerned with arrows leaving the treatment nodes.